chriskhanhtran/chriskhanhtran.github.io/_posts/2020-02-01-cnn-sentence-classification.md

 ### 1.3.
 Download fastText Word Vectors

-The pretrained word vectors used in the original paper is *word2vec* (Mikolov et al., 2013) trained on 100 billion tokens of Google News.
-In this tutorial, we will use [*fastText* pretrained word vectors](https://fasttext.cc/docs/en/english-vectors.html) (Mikolov et al., 2017), trained on 600 billion tokens on Common Crawl. *fastText* is an upgraded version of *word2vec* and outperform other state-of-the-art methods by a large margin.
+The pretrained word vectors used in the original paper were trained by *word2vec* (Mikolov et al., 2013) on 100 billion tokens of Google News.
+In this tutorial, we will use [*fastText* pretrained word vectors](https://fasttext.cc/docs/en/english-vectors.html) (Mikolov et al., 2017), trained on 600 billion tokens on Common Crawl. *fastText* is an upgraded version of *word2vec* and outperforms other state-of-the-art methods by a large margin.

 The code below will download fastText pretrained vectors.
 Using Google Colab, the running time is approximately 3min 30s.